Directive 2006/42/EC on machinery

-The revised Machinery Directive 2006/42/EC does not introduce any radical changes compared with the current Machinery Directive 98/37/EC [397 KB] but aims at consolidating the achievements of the Machinery Directive in terms of free circulation and safety of machinery while improving its application.
+The revised Machinery Directive 2006/42/EC does not introduce any radical changes compared with the old Machinery Directive 98/37/EC but aims at consolidating the achievements of the Machinery Directive in terms of free circulation and safety of machinery while improving its application.

 Date of application

-The provisions of the new Directive become applicable on 29th December 2009.
-Until that date, the provisions of the current Machinery Directive 98/37/EC continue to apply.
+The provisions of the new Directive became applicable on 29th December 2009.

 The scope of the Machinery Directive is extended, since construction-site hoists and cartridge-operated fixing and other impact machinery will no longer be excluded.